Reading Time: 13 minutes

 NodeJS isn’t the best for heavy computing applications as it doesn’t support multi-threaded programming.
 Although it’s good for complex apps, when it comes to heavy computing apps, it blocks incoming requests.

 It’s great for light and complex apps.
-When working in a high-computing app, make sure you add a module from the Node Package Module for better prevention of any anticipated damage crashes.
+When working in a high-computing app, make sure you add a module from Node Package Module for better prevention of any anticipated damage crashes.

 In addition, if it paves its way to a single thread loop, it might result in a complete crash of the program without leaving any scope for restoration.
 If that happens, you might seek some help from an external system like NPM.